Jasonchu94/Stock-Stock-Go/README.md

 Select a time range with the drop down.
 Once selected, click any stock icon or enter a Ticker and press the button to graph closing prices for the stock of choice.
 Scroll down to the table and takeaways to read summarized information about your stock.

+# Technologies
+1. Chart.js
+2. Node.js
+3. IEX Cloud API
+4. SASS

-In Stock Stock Go users will be able to:
+#  Stock Stock Go users will be able to:

 1. Choose preselected stock data to graph and gain insight on.
 2. Enter their own ticker symbol for live data.